bobshort4bobby4/PP4-Civ1/README.md

   I made some small additions to the admin panel features, these were functions which I imagined would be useful to a hotel manager in a real-life scenario.
   ##### Occupancy Rate in roomtype
   I added two columns in the roomtype relation display which show the ocupancy rate for each room type over 14 and 30 days.
+The functions for this feature are contained in the admin.py of the roombook app.

   ![image of occupancy rate display in admin panel](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/features-readme/occupancyrate-pp4.png)